iamamanporwal/languagemodel/README.md

 ## Problem Statement

-1. Our app needs a Language model that can understand and summarize a person's personality based on some personality based questions they answer.
+1. Our app needs a Language model that can understand and summarize a person's personality, based on some multiple choice questions they answer about themselves.

 ## My approach for this solution